 Answers To Family Law Questions

-These issues are subjects many people don’t like to think about until circumstances force them to do so.
+Many people don’t like to think about family law issues such as divorce and custody until circumstances force them to do so.
 Unfortunately, when they start to look into the subjects, they may be confused by inaccurate or misleading information.
-On this Family Law FAQ page, we will answer some frequently asked questions about family law in Ohio.
+At Delligatti Law, attorney Mike Delligatti has over 30 years of experience helping people understand Ohio family law.
+Below, find answers to some frequently asked questions about family law.

-Where one parent has “sole custody” of a child or children, that parent is designated the “residential parent and legal custodian” and the other parent is designated the “non-residential parent” or the “non-custodial parent.”
-In this situation, the residential parent and legal custodian makes the day to day decisions concerning the health, education and welfare of the child or children and the non-custodial parent has visitation with the child or children.
-Parenting schedules very in Ohio Courts, but most default to visits on alternating weekends.
+Where one parent has “sole custody” of a child or children, that parent is designated the “residential parent and legal custodian” and the other parent is designated the “nonresidential parent” or the “noncustodial parent.”
+In this situation, the residential parent and legal custodian make the day-to-day decisions concerning the health, education and welfare of the child or children and the noncustodial parent has visitation with the child or children.
+Parenting schedules vary in Ohio Courts, but most default to visits on alternating weekends.

 Concerned by the rising costs of going to trial, lawyers, clients, judges and lawmakers have alternative means of resolving disputes.
-These means are categorized together as alternative dispute resolution, or ADR, and include mediation, arbitration and other means.
+These means are categorized together as alternative dispute resolution (ADR), and include mediation, arbitration and other means.
 Mediation is a popular means of resolving disputes in family law.

 Mediation is a form of negotiation in which a neutral third party helps two parties come to an agreement to end their legal dispute.
 The third party is known as the mediator and, unlike a judge or an arbiter, does not make the final decision.
 Rather, the mediator facilitates the negotiation.
 The disputing parties are represented by their own attorneys.
 A successful mediation results in a settlement, which is then certified by a judge.

 What can be covered in a settlement?